History of Internet Explorer: New competition (2006–2014)

 From 2006 to 2009 Internet Explorer market share slowly declined, and the policy change (announced in 2003) of only releasing new versions with new versions of the Windows operating system was reversed with plans for IE7.
 In 2006, five years after the release of IE 6, beta versions of Version 7.0 were released, and version 7 was released that October (the same month as Firefox 2.0).
 Internet Explorer was renamed Windows Internet Explorer, as part of Microsoft's rebranding of component names that are included with Windows.
 It was available as part of Windows Vista, and as a separate download via Microsoft Update for Windows XP with Service Pack 2 and Windows Server 2003 Service Pack 1.
 Internet Explorer 7 was also available for download directly from Microsoft's website.
 Large amounts of the underlying architecture, including the rendering engine and security framework, had been completely overhauled.
-Partly as a result of security enhancements, the browser became a stand-alone application, rather than integrated with the Windows shell, and was no longer capable of acting as a file browser.
-The first security advisory was posted only one day after the day of release, but it turned out to be a security problem in Outlook Express, not in Internet Explorer 7.
-The first vulnerability exclusive to Internet Explorer 7 was posted after 6 days.
+Partly as a result of security enhancements, the browser became a stand-alone application, rather than integrated with the Windows shell, and was no longer capable of acting as a file browser, but despite that the first vulnerability in Internet Explorer 7 was posted 6 days after its release.
 In March 2009 Version 8.0 was released, with the first public beta having been released on March 5, 2008.
-IE8 offered better support for web standards than previous versions, with plans for improved support for RSS, CSS, and Ajax, as well as full compliance for Cascading Style Sheets 2.1.
+IE8 offered better support for web standards than previous versions, with plans for improved support for RSS, CSS, and Ajax, as well as full compliance with CSS 2.1.
 It was also the first version to successfully pass the Acid2 test.
-In addition, Internet Explorer 8 included new features such as WebSlices, colour-coded tab groups and an improved phishing filter.
+In addition, Internet Explorer 8 included new features such as WebSlices, color-coded tab groups and an improved phishing filter.

-With Google's popular Chrome browser steadily gaining popularity due to its speed, simplicity, and support of newer technologies like HTML5, Microsoft released Internet Explorer 9 in September 2010, marketing it as showcasing the "Beauty of the Web;" Internet Explorer 9 offered features intended to enhance web browsing, such as partial HTML5 support, hardware acceleration, and better Windows integration.
+With Google's popular Chrome browser steadily gaining popularity due to its speed, simplicity, and support of newer technologies like HTML5, Microsoft released Internet Explorer 9 on March 14, 2011, marketing it as showcasing the "Beauty of the Web".
+Internet Explorer 9 offered features intended to enhance web browsing, such as partial HTML5 support, hardware acceleration, and better Windows integration.
 Adobe released a beta version of Flash 10.2 tailored to take advantage of Internet Explorer 9's built-in hardware acceleration capabilities on November 30, 2010.
-Microsoft tried to make Internet Explorer simpler to use (and thus more desirable) than its competitors, and added features such as the ability to drag URLs and bookmarks to the Windows Taskbar, a unified downloads manager, a redesigned new tab page featuring your most recently visited sites, and the ability to "tear" tabs away from a window, or drag them away vertically to create their own window.
-All of these functions already existed on alternate browsers though, such as Opera, Google Chrome and Firefox, and a lot of these functions look similar to what other browsers already had.
+Microsoft tried to make Internet Explorer simpler to use, adding many features from competing browsers (namely Google Chrome, Firefox, or Opera) such as the ability to drag URLs and bookmarks to the Windows Taskbar, a unified download manager, a redesigned new tab page featuring the user's most recently visited sites, and the ability to "tear" tabs away from a window, or drag them away vertically to create their own window.